The Jetzons

 The Jetzons were an American new wave band from Tempe, Arizona.
 The band comprised guitarist Bruce Connole, keyboardist Brad Buxer, bassist Damon Doiron and drummer Steve Golladay.
 After the band separated, Buxer became the musical director for Michael Jackson.
-An unreleased Jetzons song, "Hard Times", was rewritten for use in the 1994 video game Sonic the Hedgehog 3.
+An unreleased Jetzons song, "Hard Times", was rewritten for the 1994 video game Sonic the Hedgehog 3.

 History

 The Jetzons formed in 1981 after the demise of punk group Billy Clone & the Same, which disbanded due to the heroin overdose and death of bandleader Mike Corte.
 Former Billy Clone guitarist Bruce Connole and bassist Damon Doiron performed briefly as the Burning Flamingos before adding keyboardist Brad Buxer and drummer Steve Golladay to form the Jetzons.

 After moving to Los Angeles in 1982, the Jetzons released the EP Made in America.
 Tracks were recorded at Cherokee Studios in Los Angeles and Warner Bros.
 Studios in Burbank, CA as well as Pantheon Studios in Scottsdale, AZ.
 The record was released on Pan American Records.
 Though the EP was well received by its fanbase and critics, Connole's own heroin addiction made him difficult to work with and uncooperative, stalling any progress at recording a follow-up and making touring outside of the Los Angeles area impossible.
 The group played its final performance in July 1983, though they would not formally disband.
 By 1986, Connole had officially quit the band and returned to Tempe, and the subsequent formation of the country-inflected The Strand by Connole and Doiron signaled the demise of the Jetzons.
 The band's last public performance was a reunion show interrupted by a power outage New Year's Eve in 1991.
 They returned to all play together again one last time the next night.

-In 2008, the independent label Fervor Records reissued Made in United States as The Complete Jetzons and included several previously unreleased tracks.
+In 2008, the independent label Fervor Records reissued Made in America as The Complete Jetzons and included several previously unreleased tracks.
 The Complete Jetzons was followed in 2013 by a further collection entitled The Lost Masters, which was also issued by Fervor.